eclipse-edc/Connector/extensions/common/iam/identity-trust/identity-trust-sts/identity-trust-sts-embedded/README.md

 ## VP Access Token format

-The `IATP` protocol does not specify the format of the VP Access Token, which it's up to the specific STS implementation.
+The `DCP` protocol does not specify the format of the VP Access Token, which it's up to the specific STS implementation.
 In this  implementation the VP access token is still a JWT token with the following claims:

 - The `iss` is the same of the SI token (participant's DID)